Applications for ST1 and ST2

 Non UK / EEA nationals who have graduated from a UK medical or dental school will be exempt from the Resident Labour Market Test when moving from their Foundation Programme directly into specialty training.
 This is a one off exemption and trainees are advised to seek advice from an immigration agent - see the UKBA website.

-Information to assist you in determining whether or not you are eligble to apply for a Specialty Training post can be found in Annex B: Information for Overseas Nationals in the HEE Applicant Handbook.
+Information to assist you in determining whether or not you are eligble to apply for a Specialty Training post can be found in the following documents:

 Further inforrmation on the Broad Based Training Programme